Andr0id88/Infoskjerm/README.md

 # Get started
 Simple infoscreen using FEH to loop through images located in a smb share that you can access remotly from a central windows\linux machine.
+If you have any idea's how to make this better feel free to send me a pull request on git.

 ## Background
 The reason why this was created in the first place was that i liked Tickr's RSS feed look, and they did not support https RSS feeds, or at least they diden't at the time this was made.

 ## Todo
 * Automate installation with an ansible playbook
+* Automate every other workflow with ansible
 * Add support for movie clips
 * Add support for website content
+* Fix documentation

 ### Dependencies: